SoftInstigate/restheart-website/docs/roadmap.md

 }
 ```

-v5.3 will also extend the `mongoRealmAuthorizer` to add role-based field override.
+v6 also extends the `mongoRealmAuthorizer` to add role-based field override.

 The following permission document, makes the field `author` automatically set to the user id on write requests.